aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-18-dbjs-chrome.md

---- cson
+---
   title: "Chrome support for db.js"
   metaTitle: "Chrome support for db.js"
   description: "A little word on the db.js support for Chrome"
   revised: "2012-10-18"
   date: "2012-10-18"
-tags: ["indexeddb","chrome","web"]
+  tags:
+    - "indexeddb"
+    - "chrome"
+    - "web"
   migrated: "true"
-urls: ["/web/dbjs-chrome"]
+  urls:
+    - "/web/dbjs-chrome"
-summary: """
+  summary: ""

-"""
 ---
 I recently had a [bug opened](https://github.com/aaronpowell/db.js/issues/14) on [db.js](https://github.com/aaronpowell/db.js) which is related to Chrome operating differently to the other browsers.